Distilling Word Embeddings: An Encoding Approach: Abstract

 \section{Abstract}

-Distilling knowledge from a well-trained cumbersome network to a small one has become a new research topic recently, as lightweight neural networks with high performance are particularly in need in various resource-restricted systems.
-This paper addresses the problem of distilling embeddings for NLP tasks.
-We propose an encoding approach to distill task-specific knowledge from high-dimensional embeddings, which can retain high performance and reduce model complexity to a large extent.
-Experimental results show our method is better than directly training neural networks with small embeddings.
+Distilling knowledge from a well-trained cumbersome network to a small one has recently become a new research topic, as lightweight neural networks with high performance are particularly in need in various resource-restricted systems.
+This paper addresses the problem of distilling word embeddings for NLP tasks.
+We propose an encoding approach to distill task-specific knowledge from a set of high-dimensional embeddings, which can reduce model complexity by a large margin as well as retain high accuracy, showing a good compromise between efficiency and performance.
+Experiments in two tasks reveal the phenomenon that distilling knowledge from cumbersome embeddings is better than directly training neural networks with small embeddings.